FAQs & Commonly Asked Questions about Plastic Surgery

 - provide extensive documentation and photographs in order to apply for rebates from Medicare and Insurance companies for some procedures.

-- If you are NOT insured and are payment methods your own surgery – you could have surgery now – please enquire about “Stand by” surgery lists and prices.
+- If you are NOT insured and are paymenting for your own surgery in full, you could have surgery now.
+Please enquire about “Stand by” surgery lists and prices.

 - February and November are the quietest months for surgery.

-- Around the start of all the school holidays is a busy time.
+- Around the start of any school holiday is a busy time.
 Many patients choose to have surgery pre and post-Xmas day to recover during the Summer Holidays.
 Others choose Easter Holiday breaks, mid-year breaks or September School Holidays.

 - Surgery, while the kids are at school, can reduce disruption to the family.

 - Some patients choose Winter months as a good time to have plastic surgery because you can hibernate and recover at home.

 We prefer a minimum age of 18 years, although some younger patients can be operated on for corrective or reconstructive purposes.
-We are well aware of the difficult life faced by teenagers that are not considered to have “normal looks” by their peers – especially the consequences of being bullied at school for overly large ears, nose, breasts etc. You are welcome to bring in your daughter or son for a talk about their future possibilities.
+We are well aware of the difficult life teenagers face when they are not thought to have “normal looks” by their peers.
+Especially the consequences of being bullied at school for overly large ears, nose, breasts etc. You are welcome to bring in your daughter or son for a talk about their future possibilities.

 Many patients in their 50’s and 60’s ask whether they are too old for Plastic Surgery.
-The general answer is you are NOT too old for surgery if you are in good health, and we see many patients of different ages transforming their lives with face, body and breast surgery.
+The general answer is you are NOT too old for surgery if you are in good health.
+We see many patients of different ages transforming their lives with face, body and breast surgery.
 We have had plastic surgery patients as old as 80.
 You’re never too old to look your best!

-We only operate at Accredited Hospitals – To improve patient-safety measures and excellent care from fully-qualified medical and surgical staff, our major plastic surgery procedures are performed at accredited Hospitals.
+We only operate at Accredited Hospitals.
+This improves patient-safety measures and excellent care from fully-qualified medical and surgical staff, our major plastic surgery procedures are performed at accredited Hospitals.